-Located deep in the Mojave National Reserve exists a small stone building, which serves as an ongoing monument to a national hero.
+Located deep in the Mojave National Reserve exists a small stone building, known as Bert Smith’s Cabin, which serves as an ongoing monument to a national hero.
 Bert Smith was a World War One veteran who moved to the Mojave in order to prolong his live and recover from the poison gas attacks which damaged his lungs during the war.
 The original structure was built from wood, and later finished in stone.
 Bert Smith lived at the site despite his prognosis, until the 1950’s.

 The ranch and ranch house are still in good shape due to a restoration by the National Park Service.
 The cabin is locked and no access inside is permitted.
 The Rock House is mentioned in many guide books and a nice break from the Old Mojave Road.